nwthomas/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+I learned about static routing using the paths export from Express.
+This allows me to deploy a site to Heroku that utilizes both server and client in the same file.
+In addition, I also learned that Express is a framework for the back-end in the same way that React is one for the front-end.

 - [ ] Describe Middleware?